 Read more about Lee

-Lee is licensed to practice law in the State of South Dakota, the Federal District Court for the District of South Dakota, the Eighth Circuit Court of Appeals, and the Sisseton Wahpeton Oyate Tribal Court.
+Lee is licensed to practice law in the State of South Dakota, the Federal District Court for the District of South Dakota, and the Eighth Circuit Court of Appeals.
 He is a member of the South Dakota Trial Lawyers Association (SDTLA).

 Lee is active in the Catholic Church.
 Lee has served as Chairman of the Catholic Community Foundation for Eastern South Dakota, and Treasurer of the Immaculate Conception School Foundation Board.
 He also is involved with many outdoors and conservation groups and is an avid pheasant hunter.

 For over 20 years, Lee was a regular guest lecturer at the Insurance Law class at the University of South Dakota.
 His lectures focused on the intricacies of insurance litigation, and how to prepare and handle litigation with insurance companies.

 Joe grew up and graduated from high school in Dell Rapids, South Dakota.
 After receiving his undergraduate degree at the University of South Dakota’s Beacom School of Business in 2014, Joe continued his education in Vermillion and graduated from the University of South Dakota School of Law with honors in 2017.
 While in law school, Joe was a member of the Moot Court Board, participated on the Trial Team, and was the treasurer of the Student Bar Association.